studio-mcp/studio-mcp/README.md

 npm install -g studio-mcp
 ```

-After that, you'll be lucky if you can get this running without a full path somewhere. this as an mcp server:
+After that, you'll be lucky if you can get this running without a full path somewhere.
+Cursor and Claude don't run in your shell.

 ### Claude Desktop